visotype/elm-dom/README.md

 language to write better view code for Elm sites and apps.
-"Better" can mean different things to different people, but one goal shared by different community UI packages has been to rely less on literal templating of HTML markup by introducing some sort of abstraction at the element and/or component levels.
+"Better" can mean different things to different people, but one goal shared by different community UI packages has been to rely less on literal templating of HTML markup by introducing some sort of abstraction at the element and/or component levels (*I'll avoid the word "component" from here on to avoid any possible confusion with React-style stateful components*).
 While there can be a tradeoff in API design between explicit specification and abstraction, good abstractions can help to facilitate rapid prototyping, code sharing, and improved maintainability as sites and apps scale.

 UI abstraction has not been a focus of core Elm language development since the [early days](https://www.infoq.com/presentations/Elm)